-2. Stick CONTEGA SOLIDO EXO-D onto the exterior side of the frame with CONTEGA SOLIDO IQ-D
+2. Stick CONTEGA SOLIDO EXO-D onto the exterior side of the frame, starting on the head of the frame with CONTEGA SOLIDO IQ-D

 Product variant

 Just one tape for interior and exterior use: Humidity-variable s_d value for dry window joints.
 One tape for inside and outside means easier stock management too!